mpirvu/TechXchange2003/README.md

        kubectl get all | grep http
        ```
        and extract the part that comes after "http://" or "https://" and use it as the address of the service.
-       It should be something like `acmeair-baseline-default.apps.ocp.ibm.edu` and `acmeair-scc-default.apps.ocp.ibm.edu` (or `acmeair-sccio-default.apps.ocp.ibm.edu` for the service with InstantON)
+       It should be something like `acmeair-baseline-default.apps.[OCP server name].cloud.techzone.ibm.com` and `acmeair-scc-default.apps.[OCP server name].cloud.techzone.ibm.com` (or `acmeair-sccio-default.apps.[OCP server name].cloud.techzone.ibm.com` for the service with InstantON)
        The same information can be obtained with `kn` if installed:
        ```
        kn service list